yater/nek0.eu/site/posts/2018-02-27-Devlog:-Making-a-game.md

 ---
-title: Devlog: Making a game
+title: "Devlog: Making a game"
 author: nek0
 tags: english, programming, devlog
 description: What I've been up to in the past month